 - The paved driveway immediately next to the sidewalk and entrance is a one-way thoroughfare and should be treated so at all times of the day by cyclists and drivers. - Bicycles should be parked in the designated area at the north corner of the school. - No parking along the chain-link fence.
-Parents (waiting for their students) and delivery vehicles are permitted to park temporarily along the chain link fence. - Students are not allowed to sit in their vehicles during school hours. - The numbered parking spots are designated for staff.
-Students and parents should park in the unmarked spots and/or the student parking lot. - Vehicles parked on W. C. Miller's parking lots are subject to search if there is reasonable concern regarding contraband.
+Parents (waiting for their students) and delivery vehicles are permitted to park temporarily along the chain link fence.
+Please do not block the gap in the fence near the entrance. - Students are not allowed to sit in their vehicles during school hours. - The numbered parking spots are designated for staff.
+Students and parents should park in the designated visitors parking spots and/or the student parking lot. - Vehicles parked on W. C. Miller's parking lots are subject to search if there is reasonable concern regarding contraband.